adobe/svg-native-viewer/README.md

 New ports need to inherit from **SVGRenderer** and implement the virtual functions.

-Here an example how to use SVG Native Viewer with the Skia **SkiaSVGRenderer**:
+Here an example how to use SVG Native Viewer with Skia **SkiaSVGRenderer**:

 ```cpp
 // Create the renderer object